-Adobe Creative software is available in computer suites used for teaching, as well as in drop-in spaces which allow students flexible access to resources.
+Across the campus we have computer suites which are used not only for teaching, as well as drop-in spaces which allow you flexible access to resources.
 You’ll benefit from the full Adobe Creative Cloud and the Microsoft Suite.
 Our 2D and 3D CAD is supported by industry standard software for solid and surface modelling, digital manufacture, rendering and visualisation.

-All Art & Design students, from Graphics, Fashion, to Product Design, utilise our dedicated workshops for metal and fine metal, ceramics and mould making, plastics and model making, wood.
-Additionally, we have a FabLab which includes digital manufacturing equipment such as 3D printing, CAD/CAM and model making, painting and finishing.
+All Art & Design students, from Graphics, Fashion, to Product Design, can utilise our dedicated workshops.
+We have a FabLab which includes digital manufacturing equipment such as 3D printing, CAD/CAM and model making, painting and finishing.

 Primarily home to Fashion Design, Costume Design and Making, Fashion Promotion and Communication and Textile Design.
 Based over two floors, each student is allocated their own dedicated workspace, alongside teaching areas.